 Before King Clovis converted to Catholicism he was a pagan ruler who had refused all attempts by outside Christian missionaries to renounce his faith.
 The pressure from his Queen Clotilde to convert was intense, his Queen was very committed to the King's conversion and had their first son baptized in secret.
 Their first child tragically died and this must have soured the King's view on the religion of Rome.
 When the Queen did the same to their second born son and he also fell ill, Clovis must have believed his refusal to convert was responsible for the tragedies.

-Embracing the Catholic Church
+Embracing the Catholic Church.

 Clovis was able to use his new found Christianity to endear himself to the old Romano aristocracy of Europe.
-The important families of Roman stock in Gaul ( modern day France) where Christian and from their estates they still held some power politically.
-King Clovis was able to make alliances as he was now seen as a noble barbarian, using the Christian Aristocracy of the Western Empire he was able to be recognised by the still powerful Byzantine Empire as a Christian leader.
-This allowed Clovis to forge military alliances with the other Catholic leaders and crush the rival Arian Christian tribes such as the Visigoth's.
+The important families of Roman stock in Gaul ( modern day France) were Christian and from their estates they still held some power politically.
+King Clovis was able to make alliances as he was now seen as a noble barbarian, using the Christian Aristocracy of the Western Empire he was able to be recognised by the still powerful Byzantine Empire as a trustworthy and Christian leader.
+This allowed Clovis to forge military alliances with the other Catholic leaders and crush the rival Arian Christian tribes such as the Visigoths.

 King Clovis used his faith to raise his credentials in a time where anarchy and bloodshed were the norm.
 The Catholic Church was happy to have a strong Christian King to protect it's interests and allowed it time to reinvent itself away from the Greek dominated Byzantine doctrines.
-In honour of the Christian King's success he undertook new building works of Christian Church's to establish the Catholic faith throughout his own sphere of influence.
-Many of the Christian Churches we see today in Central and Western Europe are built on the foundation's King Clovis had laid down.
+In honour of the Christian King's success he undertook new building works of Christian Churches to establish the Catholic faith throughout his own sphere of influence.
+Many of the Christian Churches we see today in Central and Western Europe are built on the foundations that King Clovis had laid down.